 2. Basilica of Saint Servatius

 The Basilica of Saint Servatius is another tribute to Saint Servatius in Maastricht.
 It is impossible to miss this beautiful basilica in the heart of Maastricht.
+It is one of the best things to do in Maastricht most specially to the pilgrims.
 Saint Servatius is an Armenian missionary that serves and died in Maastricht in the 4th century.
 The basilica has been one of the pilgrimage destinations in South Netherlands.

 The remains of Saint Servatius can still be found in the Basilica’s treasury.
 The architectural design of the basilica is a mixture of Gothic, Romanesque and Baroque styles.
 The spires of the basilica are one of the distinctive features of Maastricht skyline.

 Just in front of the basilica is a big public square of Maastricht called Vrijthof Square.
 A great place to enjoy the scenic view of the Basilica and the Maastricht town.
 Vrijthof Square has loads of cafes and restaurants to choose from.

 The Basilica of Our Lady is another basilica in the Maastricht.
 Build dated back the 11th century, the Romanesque style of the Basilica make it look more a fortress with its huge plain walls and small windows.
 The main hall of the basilica is the home of religious treasures and arts since medieval times.